ajgara/whoscorecards/README.md

 $./manage.py runserver 8000
 ```

 Now you can open your browser and put the URL "http://127.0.0.1:8000/oda/scorecard/front/AFG/" inside the navigation bar.
-If everything went correctly, then the card corresponding to Afghanistan should appear whith its corresponding values (set in the excel file).
+If everything went correctly, then the card corresponding to Afghanistan should appear with its corresponding values (set in the excel file).
 To generate the PDFs for all of the countries:

 ```sh
 $ cd whoscorecards/recipients/scripts/